JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 # Networks
 A network is any connection between two or more computers, and allows them to send data back and forth.
+Networks in a company allow for shared peripherals, files and backup resources.

+A LAN is over a small geographical area.
+A LAN requires infastructure to be built, either with wi-fi or copper / fibre optic cables.

-A LAN is over a small geographical area and a WAN is over a large geographical area or multiple locations.
+WAN is over a large geographical area or multiple locations.
+Infastructure is used from telecommunications companies (collective ownership), over telephone wires / satelites / chunky fibre optic cables.

 ![image](https://user-images.githubusercontent.com/72783315/193845345-f70bb52b-1c47-42d2-a7d6-9eb61db1d43d.png)